-By Martin James.
-Last Updated 10th February 2021.
-If you have been affected by medical negligence, you may consider making a hospital negligence claim and seek hospital negligence compensation.
+By Joanne Jeffries.
+Last Updated 23rd July 2021.
+If you have been affected by medical negligence, you may consider making a hospital negligence claim and seeking hospital negligence compensation.
 Receiving the wrong treatment can leave you vulnerable to other health issues.
-When medical professionals fail in their duty of care causing you added pain and suffering, you may be entitled to file a hospital negligence claim.
+When medical professionals fail in their duty of care causing you added pain and suffering, you may be entitled to file a hospital negligence compensation claim.
 We can help you through the process and offer a free initial, no-obligation consultation ensuring you are on the right track right away.

-Anyone who suffers as a result of negligence on the part of a medical professional knows how their actions can negatively impact their daily lives.
+Anyone who suffers as a result of negligence on the part of a medical professional, no matter how the negligence occurred, knows how their actions can negatively impact their daily lives.
 All doctors, nurses and other medical practitioners have a duty of care to ensure that you remain safe while in their care.
-Failing to adhere to safe practices in a medical facility can lead to a patient lodging a hospital negligence claim for the damages they sustained.
+Failing to adhere to safe practices in a medical facility can lead to a patient lodging a negligence claim for the damages they sustained.

 If you feel you have suffered extra pain and suffering at the hands of a medical professional whether in an NHS hospital or a private medical facility, we can walk you through the process, taking all the hard work and stress of filing this type of medical negligence compensation claim.
 To find out more on how we can help you understand what a hospital negligence claim entails, please click on the “Select a Section” below.